DNA-BarKeeper/barkeeper/README.md

 Gbolapp
 =========

-Changes in RubyMine on iMac:
+Changes in RubyMine on MacBook:

 Diagnostics